essepuntato/rash/sources/odt2rash/README.md

 ## Usage
 The usage of the JAR is the following

- -i  <file>		MANDATORY - THe input .odt document.
+ -i  <file>		MANDATORY - The input .odt document.

- -o  <folder>	MANDATORY - The folder where the output RASH file should be stored.
+ -o  <folder>	MANDATORY - The folder where the RASH output file should be stored.

  -h  			Print this message.